T4ras123/SmolBPE/README.md

 # Tokenizer
-Leatning tokenization for Deep learning and LLms
+Learning tokenization for Deep learning and LLms